Samuelson777/Horse-Race-Prediction/README.md

 ## Contribution
 This readme provides an overview of the Horse Race Prediction project, detailing its objectives, dataset, methodologies, and expected outcomes.
 For further details, refer to the project repository and documentation.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/Horse-Race-Prediction/blob/main/LICENSE) file for details.